Gesee-y/ReactiveECS.jl/README.md

 Each time you write a log, a `Notifyer` named `ON_LOG` is triggered.
 This allows, for example, filtering only critical logs and flushing them when they are triggered.

+## Limitations

+While RECS offers high performance and extreme flexibility, there are a few limitations to be aware of:

+- **Memory usage**: The database-like layout can consume more memory than archetype-based ECS designs, especially for large numbers of entities with many components.

+- **Learning curve**: Concepts like reactive pipelines, partitions, and multi-stream data flow require some time to master, particularly for newcomers to ECS.

+- **Dispatch and synchronization overhead**: While generally minimal, the reactive pipeline introduces some overhead due to system dispatch and managing concurrency.

+- **Manual optimizations**: RECS allows fine-grained control over loops and systems, which can boost performance.
+However, this also means beginners may need to invest extra effort to fully optimize their systems.

+- **Debugging complexity**: Because of the reactive data flows and multi-stream architecture, tracing and debugging issues can require more effort than in traditional ECS designs.

 ---

 ## License